scott-walker-llnl/LLVM-SimPoints/README.md

 One problem with collecting the basic block vectors for SimPoints is that, like any dynamic analysis, it makes the program run much slower.
 From what I saw, my dynamic analysis pass caused a 2x slowdown.
 Also, my pass approximates the instruction intervals, since they are based on LLVM-IR instead of x86 assembly.
 However, I think that this is probably an improvement, since LLVM-IR instructions account for logical operations.
 In the original method of doing the intervals based on x86 assembly instructions, an interval may end in the middle of an important operation.
 For example, you would not want the interval to end in the middle of an "alloca", which is multiple x86 instructions.

 ### Testing a Benchmark
 You can test LLVM-SimPoints on any program.
 I have included an example for running it on LULESH.
-Build the [LLVM Dynamic Analysis Pass][#build-dynamic-analysis-pass] first.
+Build the [LLVM Dynamic Analysis Pass][#user-content-build-dynamic-analysis-pass] first.
 ```
 mkdir bin
 cd lulesh2.0.3